LaunchPadCS/BackendGuides/databases_2.md

 ###Structuring MongoDB data
 MongoDB data is organized into `collections` and `documents`.
-A collection is a group of documents bunched together.
+A collection is just a group of documents bunched together.
 Usually a collection will represent a specific type of object in your system (for example you might have a collection for users or posts).
 Documents hold the actual data for the objects.

 Here's what a document for a blog post might look like.
 It contains information about the post, as well as a special `_id` value to identify it.